AztecProtocol/aztec-packages/yellow-paper/docs/data-publication-and-availability/index.md

 With its state being validated by the host chain, the security properties can eventually be enforced by the host-chain if the rollup chain itself is not progressing.
 Bluntly, the rollup is renting security from the host.
-The essential difference between a L1 and a rollup then comes down to who are required for block production (liveness) and to convince the validating light-node (security), for the L1 it is the nodes of the L1, and for the Rollup the nodes of its host (eventually).
+The essential difference between an L1 and a rollup then comes down to who are required for block production (liveness) and to convince the validating light-node (security).
+For the L1 it is the nodes of the L1, and for the Rollup the nodes of its host (eventually).
 This in practice means that we can get some better properties for how easy it is to get sufficient assurance that no trickery is happening.

 <!-- prettier-ignore -->